Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 The loopback interface is a software virtual interface that is always up and available after it has been configured.
-In this setup, both iperf3 server and client run over VPP's host stack on DUT and communicate with each other through VPP loopback interfaces.
+In this setup, both iperf3 server and client run over VPP's host stack on the DUT and communicate with each other through VPP loopback interfaces.

 .. figure:: ../images/tcp_term_loop.png
    :align: center